 I’ve had a curious blind spot for Hotel du Vin for a number of years.
 Despite being a well reputed bolthole close to the centre of York, I’ve somehow contrived to avoid it since 2013 it seems, based on my occasionally shaky memory.
 With that in mind, I was all too eager to accept a recent invitation to call by for afternoon tea and see what I’d been missing out on.

-The York Hotel du Vin is just a short stroll outside the city walls, through Micklegate Bar toward the Racecourse, and presents a smart frontage to welcome you away from the bustle of the traffic.
+Hotel du Vin York is just a short stroll outside the city walls, through Micklegate Bar toward the Racecourse, and presents a smart frontage to welcome you away from the bustle of the traffic.
 The interior is as classy and understated as you’d both expect and hope, with various spaces available to relax and dine in.
 We passed through the bar on the way to a dining space made airy by the large glass area in the roof.
 We chose a table in a quiet corner and made ourselves ready for the treats to come.

 Being a Champagne Afternoon Tea, champagne was a logical starting point and staff were on hand quickly to start pouring for us to relax into the food, which arrived after a polite but short interval.
 We worked from the bottom of the tiered cake stand upwards, tackling savoury first.
 These included a couple of the usual suspects such as egg mayonnaise on brioche and smoked salmon & cream cheese on rye along with more unusual offerings.
 It’d be hard not to enjoy a mini-croissant stuffed with ham & Gruyere but we particularly liked the goat’s cheese & spinach quiche and heritage tomato galette.